Closing the Gap: Womenomics in Action

 5. Supporting women entrepreneurs and business owners: Facilitating access to capital, networks and business support services to promote women’s entrepreneurship and foster economic growth.

-Introducing our new eBook, part of the Filter team’s Enterprise Series.
-This edition explores the power of Personalisation, guiding businesses on delivering tailored content to website visitors based on their interactions and browsing history.
+Our new eBook explores the power of Personalisation, guiding businesses on delivering tailored content to website visitors based on their interactions and browsing history.

 According to the Talent Gap Report produced by PMI, the gender gap in project management is ‘universal’ and ‘Male project professionals outnumber females in every region worldwide’.